bookle/DataMapper/README.md

 ```

-Then, we could just do this without any expicit conversion code:
+Then, we could do the following without any expicit conversion code (if the column name and property name were the same, we wouldn't need to do anything, but here we use MapProperty to map the db integer value to the enum value.
+We could just as easily alias RoleId as Role eliminating the need for MapProperty.)
+For this to work, of course, enum values must be integers and the db type should be convertible to integer (byte, smallint, int):

 ```csharp